Trumins/2023_Spring_SAD/Assignment2/report.md

 ## 2. Architectural Analysis

-架构分析：以高级架构、子系统的形式介绍项目，并详细说明在当前阶段之前所做的体系结构决策。您应该至少包括一个系统级图表，例如，系统的分层体系结构。您还应该为系统级关系图提供文本描述。

 ### 2.1 System-Level Architecture Analysis and Designs

-JIYU system is a based on the web platform focusing on club management and communication between diffrent people.
-In order to promote the club communication platform by taking advantage of the system and seize the opportunity, on the one hand, from the user perspective we should pay attention to the rich and complete functions and the security and confidentiality of personal information in the system.
-On the other hand, we should extract the same functions and mechanisms in the business to improve the platform performance and availability from the perspective of developers.
+The smart library system is a web-based platform focused on library affairs and book lover communication.
+To promote our system and seize opportunities, we prioritize rich functions, secure personal information, and extract business mechanisms for improved performance.

 #### 2.1.1 System Detailed Analysis

-In the requirement phase, we focus on the interaction between different objects outside the system and all the system.
-We also complete the preliminary analysis of the system in the form of use cases.
-In the early stage of architecture design, we consider the specific behavior steps of the system to realize the use case, further divide the system into smaller granularity systems according to the function, and complete the transformation of the use case in the form of robust graph.
+During the requirement phase, our primary focus is on understanding the interactions between various objects external to the system and the system itself.
+This involves identifying the stakeholders, gathering their requirements, and comprehending how they interact with the system.
+Through this process, we gain a comprehensive understanding of the system's functional and non-functional requirements.

+To effectively capture and analyze these requirements, we utilize use cases as a valuable tool.
+Use cases allow us to define and illustrate the system's behavior from the perspective of the users, actors, or external entities involved.
+By creating use case diagrams and narratives, we establish a clear understanding of how different actors interact with the system and the desired outcomes.

+In the early stages of the architecture design, we delve into the specific steps and behaviors required to realize each use case.
+This involves breaking down the system into smaller, more manageable components or subsystems based on their functional characteristics.
+By doing so, we can identify the specific responsibilities and functionalities of each component, ensuring a modular and organized system structure.

+Dividing the system into smaller granularity systems based on functionality allows for better control, maintenance, and scalability.
+It enables us to focus on individual components and their interactions, ensuring that each component performs its designated function effectively.
+This approach promotes modularity, reusability, and simplifies system maintenance and enhancements in the future.

+By conducting a comprehensive analysis of the system's requirements and decomposing it into smaller granularity systems, we lay a solid foundation for the subsequent stages of the system design and development process.

+- A demonstrative Robust Diagram of the Venue Management System

+  缺一个图

 #### 2.1.2 Hierarchical Architecture Design